Klaudio-Peqini/rpc-hv-efficiency/README.md

 which are the map outputs described in your repository workflow.
 It reproduces the three map-style figures: Total hits, Reconstructed tracklets and Local Efficiency, matching the visual structure of the enclosed PDFs.

-Use it like this from the repository root:
+Use it like this from the repository root to create the png files:

 ```
-python3 src/rpc_plot_efficiency_maps.py \
+python3 rpc_plot_efficiency_maps.py \
-  --input-dir out_dynamic_regime/maps
+  --input-dir out_dynamic_regime/maps \
+  --plot-range 0 60 0 160 \
+  --png
 ```

 It will write outputs by default to `out_dynamic_regime/map_plots/`